Drifter-Supremo/mindful-inkwell-journal/memory-bank/systemPatterns.md

 ## Component Relationships

 - **EntriesList.tsx:** Displays all journal entries for the authenticated user, triggers new entry creation.
-The microphone button now simulates a voice entry, persists it to Firestore, and refreshes the list.
+The microphone button captures real voice entries, transcribes them using OpenAI, persists them to Firestore, and refreshes the list.
+Poems are displayed with a personal Gorlea signature.
 - **NewEntryModal.tsx:** Handles text entry creation with validation and feedback.
 - **NewEntry.tsx:** Manages both text and voice input, integrates with AI for transcription and poetry.
-Voice notes are currently placeholders and not persisted.
+Includes a preview of how Gorlea will respond to journal entries.
 - **FilterDrawer.tsx:** Provides filter options and a persistent "Log Out" button for authenticated users.
 - **UI Components:** Shared components (from shadcn/ui) provide consistent styling and behavior across the app.

 ## Integration Overview

 - **Firestore:** Stores entries, poems, timestamps, and user IDs.
 All queries are filtered by the authenticated user's `uid`.
-Simulated voice entries are now saved and retrieved identically to manual entries.
+Voice entries are transcribed and saved identically to manual entries.
-- **OpenAI:** Handles speech-to-text and text generation.
+- **OpenAI:** Handles speech-to-text transcription for voice entries.
+- **DeepSeek:** Generates personalized poetry based on journal entries through a secure Express backend.
 - **RecordRTC:** Captures audio for voice entries.

 ## Environment & Data Patterns